Pakistan Travel, Tours, Gap Year & Volunteering

-Find inspiration for the best things to do if you would like to go travelling, backpacking or take a gap year in Pakistan.
+Find inspiration for the best things to do if you would like to go travelling, backpacking, take a gap year or volunteer in Pakistan.

 If you would enjoy visiting a country with historical sites, spectacular scenery and are up for a challenge away from the tourist crowds then Pakistan is a must visit destination.
 Thousands of people choose to visit Pakistan every year for religious, cultural and historical reasons whilst there are so many incredible travel opportunities available.
 There are travel companies inside Pakistan and also based internationally which offer travel packages to Pakistan all year round.

 Pakistan is somewhat a mystery since very few tourists come to visit eveyr year.
 But for all you might have heard about safety, this country is home to some of the most famous places on the planet.
 Not only is the most dangerous peak of the world lying on the northern icy borders of the country, but the world’s most demanded and most delicious mangos are grown in the country’s inner cities (a random but suprising fact).
 Pakistan is also a very inexpensive country to travel compared to the cost of other places in Asia.
 Sure, it has its reputation for being a dangerous country but if you are careful and book a structured tour, you shouldn't have any problems.